pombredanne/https-github.com-z88dk-z88dk.wiki-/ASMLIB.md

 # ASMLIB - SDCC library for assembler and UNAPI interop v1.0
-By Konamiman, 2/2010
+Originally by Konamiman, 2/2010

 ## 1. Introduction

 ASMLIB is a C library that allows to execute Z80 assembler code from C applications.
 It is mainly intended for accessing MSX BIOS routines, MSX-DOS functions and UNAPI implementations, but can be used to execute any arbitrary assembler code.

 ASMLIB is provided as a ready to use library for the SDCC compiler, but the source code is provided as well so that it can be adapted for other C compilers as well.
+This includes Z88DK's Classic SCCZ80 compiler.

 ## 2. Usage

 Using ASMLIB in your C programs is easy.
-All you have to do is:

-- Add a `#include "asm.h"` line to your source code.
+All you have to do is add an `#include <arch/z80.h>` line to your source code.

-- Use the library functions as appropriate in your program.

-- When compiling your program, link to the library file ASM.LIB.

 ## 3. Data structures reference